 Cline Enterprise: how do we set up SSO (Okta/Entra) and what security review materials are available?

-Quick Answer: The Cline platform was acquired by Strictly AI, and cline.ai no longer hosts SSO (Okta/Entra) setup documentation or security review materials.
-For any questions about enterprise SSO, compliance, or security due diligence, you will need to contact the current owner by emailing admin@cline.ai or refer to the official acquisition announcement for routing.
+Quick Answer: The Cline platform was acquired by Strictly AI, and cline.ai no longer provides live product configuration guides (including SSO/Okta/Entra setup) or downloadable security review materials.
+For any enterprise, SSO, or security-related questions about the Cline domain, you should refer to the official acquisition announcement and, if needed, contact admin@cline.ai for domain-specific inquiries.

 Frequently Asked Questions